FNSS aims at expanding its export base, company CEO says

-Interview by Paolo Valpolini
+Interview of Nail Kurt, FNSS CEO, by Paolo Valpolini

 “My feeling is that although symmetric wars against peer adversaries are becoming again one of the focuses, asymmetric scenarios will however maintain and even increase their importance.
 Those that are often defined as proxy wars will not definitely be symmetric, and this will probably lead to require more flexible systems, as structured armies will not give up the symmetric side, which is needed also for deterrence purposes, but will also need their platforms and systems to answer asymmetric needs.
 Moreover, the western world, as well as some nations in the eastern world, are more and more keen on soldiers’ safety, and therefore they will tend to get safer platforms against asymmetric threats,” Mr. Nail Kurt tells EDR On-Line.
 The FNSS CEO sees the hybrid scenario dominating the future, requiring armies to acquire conventional and asymmetric types of equipment- “We already see this on two of our products,” he says, “the 6×6 PARS IV Special Operations Vehicle, which is meant to fight in asymmetric scenarios, as well as in our unmanned ground vehicle, and both were developed according to customers’ requirements.
 Customers are reacting fast, and our national customer, the Turkish Land Forces, has the opportunity to operate in a number of hot zones under continuous threats, and it gets first-hand lessons learned.”
 And those shape its requirements fast, while other armies do not have the same opportunity.